 And we asked a few friends and said, “Would you ever put your source code on somebody else’s server?”
 And they’re like, “No, you’re crazy.”
 We did it anyway and, you know, Beanstalk became like our big product.

 #2 THE STORY OF JOEL GASCOIGNE: "This became quite cumbersome, and so my idea was born"

 Joel Gascoigne was working full-time as a freelance web developer.
 During that time, he had several projects that he considered as startups, but all of them were not very successful.
-In October 2010 he launched his new startup, Buffer (a SaaS platform that now automatically updates your several social media accounts at the best times throw scheduling).
-Today Buffer has more than $1,000,000/ month in recurring revenue (2017).
+In October 2010 he launched his new startup, Buffer (a SaaS platform that now automatically updates your several social media accounts and allows scheduling posts for the specific time).
+Today Buffer has more than $1,000,000/month in recurring revenue (2017).

 Joel Gascoigne had a hobby and needed a tool for himself to get more out of it.

 “The idea for Buffer came to me after I had been using Twitter for about 1.5 years.
 I had started to share links to blog posts and quotes I found inspiring, and I found that my followers seemed to really like these types of tweets.
 I would often get retweets or end up having a great conversation around the blog post or quote.
 That's when I decided I wanted to share this kind of content more frequently, because the conversations being triggered were allowing me to be in touch with some super smart and interesting people.”

 Then Joel decided to find an app for himself.
 But the current solutions lacked crucial built-in features or required a lot of manual operations – hence, he needed a custom software development.